-Durability of Silicone Gel Breast Implants
+Watch a Video That Tests Durability of Silicone Gel Breast Implants

 Silicone is used not only in breast implants but also in implants located literally throughout every part of the body.
 It has been used: to construct heart valves and other cardio-vascular prostheses; to fashion catheters which are used for purposes ranging from drug delivery to cardiac monitoring; in dentistry; in the gastrointestinal tract; as a facilitator for nerve regeneration; in ophthalmology; in the ear, nose, throat, and respiratory tract; as a prosthesis or ingredient in prostheses for many parts of the skeletal system; as a tissue expander; as a cosmetic agent for treatment of scars and wrinkles; in the urogenital tract, including penile prostheses; and in many other applications.

 Information courtesy of the National Library of Medicine